teamjar/Capstone/planning/project_proposal.md

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

+“Portfolio management tools provide an overview of all investments, their performance, and the overall health of the portfolio.
+They automate report generation, reducing manual work and potential errors.
+These tools can aid in tailoring investment portfolios to match clients' risk tolerance and investment objectives."

 ## Expected Features List

 Add a list of your groups's brainstormed features list